swingfox/aws/README.md

 Where AWS learning are put into one place.
 Feel free to add more.

 # CloudFront
-1. Problem: There is a weird bug in cloudfront that the custom SSL certificate does not appear on the selection.
+## Custom SSL Problem: There is a weird bug in cloudfront that the custom SSL certificate does not appear on the selection.
 Even if you refresh the browser, the SSL does not show.
 Solution:The solution is posted here. https://stackoverflow.com/questions/50688369/acm-requested-public-ssl-certificate-not-appearing-in-cloudfront

-2. Problem: You got a 403 Access Denied when accessing another URL when you copy and paste to other browser tab.
+## Forbidden Access (403) Problem: You got a 403 Access Denied when accessing another URL when you copy and paste to other browser tab.
 Solution: Here are the steps:
 1. Create a custom response
 2. Specify the HTTP Error code 403